Vital Records Online

 Tracking

-How to Track the Status of Your Birth Certificate Replacement
+Track Your Oklahoma Birth Certificate Order

 When you place an order with VRO, you can track the status of your application online as we handle it.
 VRO verifies your documents before sending them to the Oklahoma State Department of Health – Division of Vital Records (OSDH-DVR) for processing.
 You can also request mail tracking through VRO to monitor your application's progress to the OSDH-DVR.

 When manually mailing your birth certificate request to the OSDH-DVR, you must include a self-addressed stamped envelope with your application.
 Mail tracking is recommended to guarantee your certificate's timely handling and secure delivery.
-Once your records are sent from the state office, OSDH is not responsible for lost or misdirected certificates.
+Once your records are sent from the state office, OSDH is not responsible for lost or misdirected certificate.

 frequently asked questions